ethereum/EIPs/EIPS/eip-zodiac.md

 ```

 ## Rationale
-In designing the Zodiac standard, we inevitably needed to define a standard interface for modular programmable accounts (avatars).
+In designing the [Zodiac](https://github.com/gnosis/zodiac) standard, we inevitably needed to define a standard interface for modular programmable accounts (avatars).
 Rather than writing this from scratch, we elected to use the existing interfaces from the [Gnosis Safe's Module Manager](https://github.com/gnosis/safe-contracts/blob/main/contracts/base/ModuleManager.sol) and from the [Gnosis Safe's Guard Manager](https://github.com/gnosis/safe-contracts/blob/main/contracts/base/GuardManager.sol), since the Gnosis Safe is by far the most widely used programmable account for DAOs, other organizations, and individuals.

 ## Backwards Compatibility
 No backward compatibility issues are introduced by this standard.

-## Reference Implementation
-A reference implementation can be found in the [gnosis/zodiac](https://github.com/gnosis/zodiac) repository.

 ## Security Considerations
-All EIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
-Include information that might be important for security discussions, surfaces risks and can be used throughout the life cycle of the proposal.
-E.g. include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
-EIP submissions missing the "Security Considerations" section will be rejected.
-An EIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.
+Zodiac primarily leverages the existing ModuleManager interface from the Gnosis Safe, which has been in running securely in production for several years.
+That said, there are some considerations that module developers and users should take into account.
+1. **Modules have unilateral control:** Modules have unilateral control over any avatar on which they are enabled, so any module implementation should be treated as security critical and users should be vary cautious about enabling new modules.
+ONLY ENABLE MODULES THAT YOU TRUST WITH THE FULL VALUE OF THE AVATAR.
+2. **Race conditions:** A given avatar may have any number of modules enabled, each with unilateral control over the safe.
+In such cases, there may be race conditions between different modules (and other control mechanisms, like the multisig mechanism on a Gnosis Safe).
+3. **Don't brick your avatar:** Be warned, there are no safe guards to stop you adding or removing modules.
+If you remove all of the modules that let you control an avatar, the avatar will cease to function and all funds will be stuck.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).